Albuquerque to Taos: New Mexico Mountain High

 Day 1: Albuquerque

-Later in the afternoon, you'll need a car to head east a couple of miles along Central to reach the University of New Mexico's main campus and the nearby Nob Hill District.
-Start with a stroll around the UNM campus with its many historic adobe buildings; if you have time, pop inside either the Maxwell Museum of Anthropology or the University Art Museum.
-When you're finished here, walk east along Central into Nob Hill and check out the dozens of offbeat shops.
-If it's summer, meaning that you still have some time before the sun sets, it's worth detouring from Old Town to Far Northeast Heights (a 15-minute drive), where you can take the Sandia Peak Aerial Tramway 2.7 mi up to Sandia Peak for spectacular sunset views of the city.
-Either way, plan to have dinner back in Nob Hill, perhaps at Zinc or Flying Star.
-If you're still up for more fun, check out one of the neighborhood's lively lounges; head back Downtown for a bit of late-night barhopping.
+In the afternoon, drive east a couple of miles along Central to reach the University of New Mexico's main campus—with its gracious adobe buildings and outstanding Maxwell Museum of Anthropology—and the nearby Nob Hill District, a hip bastion of offbeat shops and noteworthy restaurants.
+If it's summer, meaning that you still have some time before the sun sets, it's worth detouring from Old Town to Far Northeast Heights (a 15-minute drive), where you can take the Sandia Peak Aerial Tramway 2.7 miles up to Sandia Peak for spectacular sunset views of the city.
+Either way, plan to have dinner back in Nob Hill, perhaps at Frenchish or Bistronomy B2B.
+If you're still up for more fun, check out one of the neighborhood's lively lounges and craft-beer bars.

 Days 2 and 3: Santa Fe

 On Day 2, head to Santa Fe early in the morning by driving up the scenic Turquoise Trail; once you arrive in town, explore the adobe charms of the Downtown central Plaza.
 Visit the Palace of the Governors and check out the adjacent New Mexico History Museum.
-At the nearby Museum of Fine Arts you can see works by Southwestern artists, and a short drive away at the Museum of International Folk Art you can see how different cultures in New Mexico and elsewhere in the world have expressed themselves artistically.
-Give yourself time to stroll the narrow, adobe-lined streets of this charming Downtown, and treat yourself to some authentic New Mexican cuisine in the evening, perhaps with a meal at La Choza or Maria's.
+A short drive away at the nearby Museum of Indian Arts and Culture you can see works by talented members of the state's pueblos, and across the courtyard at the Museum of International Folk Art, you can see how different cultures in New Mexico and elsewhere in the world have expressed themselves artistically.
+Return Downtown and give yourself time to stroll its narrow, adobe-lined streets, and treat yourself to some authentic New Mexican cuisine in the evening, perhaps with a meal at The Shed or Cafe Pasqual’s.

 On your second day in town, plan to walk a bit.
 Head east from the Plaza up to Canyon Road and peruse the galleries.
-Have lunch at one of the restaurants midway uphill, such as Geronimo or El Farol.
-From here, you can either continue walking 2 mi up Canyon, and then Upper Canyon, roads to the Randall Davey Audubon Center, or you can take a cab there.
-If you're up for some exercise, hike the foothills—there are trails within the center's property and also from the free parking area (off Cerro Gordo Road) leading into the Dale Ball Trail Network.
-You might want to try one of Santa Fe's truly stellar, upscale restaurants your final night in town, either La Boca or the restaurant at the Inn of the Anasazi.
+Have lunch at one of the restaurants midway uphill, such as the Teahouse or El Farol.
+If you're up for some exercise, hike the foothills—there are trails beginning at the Randall Davey Audubon Center and also from the free parking area (off Cerro Gordo Road) leading into the Dale Ball Trail Network, both a short drive from the Plaza.
+You might want to try one of Santa Fe's truly stellar, upscale restaurants your final night in town, either La Boca or Sazón.

-From Santa Fe, drive north up U.S. 285/84 through Española, and then take U.S. 84 from Española up to Abiquiu, the fabled community where Georgia O'Keeffe lived and painted for much of the final five decades of her life.
-On your way up, before you reach Española, make the detour toward Los Alamos and spend the morning visiting Bandelier National Monument.
-In Abiquiu, plan to tour Georgia O'Keeffe's home.
+From Santa Fe, drive north up U.S. 285/84 through Española, and then take U.S. 84 from Española up to Abiquiú, the fabled community where Georgia O'Keeffe lived and painted for much of the final five decades of her life.
+On your way up, make the detour toward Los Alamos and spend the morning visiting Bandelier National Monument.
+In Abiquiú, plan to tour Georgia O'Keeffe's home (open early March–late November).

 Days 5 and 6: Taos

 Begin by strolling around Taos Plaza, taking in the galleries and crafts shops.
 Head south two blocks to visit the Harwood Museum.
-Then walk north on Paseo del Pueblo to the Taos Art Museum and Fechin House.
+Then walk north on Paseo del Pueblo to the Taos Art Museum at Fechin House.
 In the afternoon, drive out to the Rio Grande Gorge Bridge.
 Return the way you came to see the Millicent Rogers Museum on your way back to town.
-In the evening, stop in at the Adobe Bar at the Taos Inn and plan for dinner at Graham's Grille.
+In the evening, stop in at the Adobe Bar at the Taos Inn and plan for dinner at Love Apple or Byzantium.
 On the second day, drive out to Taos Pueblo in the morning and tour the ancient village while the day is fresh.
-Return to town and go to the Blumenschein Home and Museum, lunching afterward at the Dragonfly Café.
+Return to town and go to the Blumenschein Home and Museum, lunching afterward at El Gamal.
 After lunch drive out to La Hacienda de los Martinez for a look at early life in Taos and then to Ranchos de Taos to see the San Francisco de Asís Church.

 Day 7: The High Road

 On your final day, drive back down toward Albuquerque and Santa Fe via the famed High Road, which twists through a series of tiny, historic villages—including Peñasco, Truchas, and Chimayó.
 In the latter village, be sure to stop by El Santuario de Chimayó.
-Have lunch at Léona's Restaurante or Rancho de Chimayó, and do a little shopping at Ortega's Weaving Shop.
+Have lunch at Rancho de Chimayó, and do a little shopping at Centinela Traditional Arts.
 From here, it's a 30-minute drive to Santa Fe.